 Breast implants are one of the most popular types of plastic surgery prostheses.
 Breast implants increase the size of your breasts.
 Candidates should be in good physical and mental health and have realistic expectations.

 Breast implants are artificial devices (prostheses) surgically inserted into your breasts.
 Breast implants are silicone shells filled with either silicone gel or saline (sterile salt water).

 Doctors called plastic surgeons insert breast implants.
 You may choose to receive breast implants following the loss of a breast to cancer.
 You may be a healthy person who wishes to change the shape or size of your breasts.
-Breast reconstruction is when a breast cancer patient receives breast implants.
+Breast reconstruction is when a patient who has had breast cancer gets breast implants.
 Breast augmentation is when a healthy person receives breast implants to change the shape or size of their breasts.
 Breast augmentation is also known as a boob job.

 Getting breast implants is a personal decision.
 Pursuing your wants and desires for your body can be very empowering.

 To be considered for breast implants, you should:

 Many people who get breast implants wish to make the size of their breasts larger.
 You may want to enlarge the size of your breasts for many reasons, including: